ynfeng/zeebe/docs/src/bpmn-workflows/multi-instance/multi-instance.md

 The output mappings can be used to update the `outputElement` variable.
 For example, to extract a part of the job variables.

+## Concurrency considerations
+When using parallel multi-instance activities you may need to take extra care in dealing with variables.
+Inner activity instances may alter variables that are accessed by other inner activity instances such that race conditions can occur.

+For instance, say we have a service task that is marked as a parallel multi-instance.
+Job workers receive all variables belonging to the job they're working on (incl. the output collection variable at that time).
+The job workers complete the jobs and provide all received variables in the complete job message.
+As a result the broker will write (and overwrite) all of those variables.
+When the service task completes, its result is collected in the output collection variable, but this has become a race condition where each completed job again overwrites this same variable.
+We end up with a corrupted output collection.

+We recommend taking care when writing variables in a parallel flow.
+Make sure the variables are written to the correct [variable scope](/reference/variables.html#variable-scopes) using variable mappings and make sure to complete jobs and publish messages only with the minimum required variables.

+Finally, note that a created workflow instance propagates all variables to its call activity.
+Similar to job completion and message publication, this can lead to race conditions.
+This behavior can be customized by defining output mappings at the call activity.
+The output mappings are applied on completing the call activity.

 ## Additional Resources

 <details>